magento/magento2/app/code/Magento/BundleGraphQl/README.md

 # BundleGraphQl

-**Magento_BundleGraphQl** module extends **Magento_GraphQl** and **Magento_Bundle** modules by provides type and resolver information for the GraphQl module to generate bundle product information.
+**Magento_BundleGraphQl** module extends **Magento_GraphQl** and **Magento_Bundle** modules.
+The module provides type and resolver information for  GraphQL API.

 ## Installation details

-Before disabling or uninstalling this module, note that the following modules depends on this module:
+Before disabling or uninstalling this module, note that the following modules depend on this module:

 - Magento_GraphQl
 - Magento_Bundle